Welcome to the GO Paris Accepted Student Information page! Navigate the tabs below for everything you need to know before your epic adventure!

 Book your own itinerary

 We strongly recommend flying on the same itinerary as the group if you choose to book independently.
-Please review the section above for the official group flight departing XXX.
+Please review the section above for the official group flight departing JFK.

 If you book your own flights, please note the following: